AnmolBansalDEV/AnmolBansalDEV/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a Full Stack Engineer at Zaubar
+- 👨🏽‍💻 I’m currently a Frontend Engineer at Zaubar
-- 🌱 I love Typescript and React/Next, currently exploring Web3 and DevOps
+- 🌱 I love Typescript and Vue/Nuxt, currently exploring Web3 and DevOps
-- 🎓 I'm a final year undergrad at Rajiv Gandhi Institute of Petroleum Technology
 - 📫 Shoot your questions at [anmolbansal1807@gmail.com](mailto:anmolbansal1807@gmail.com)

 <br />